Vclord/Injecting_Regional_Cultural_Aesthetics_into_Product_Packaging_via_Diffusion_Models/README.md

 ## Reproducibility

 ### Interactive demo
-The demo deployed can be found here: [https://vivekchandra726--folk-art-pipeline-web.modal.run](https://vivekchandra726--folk-art-pipeline-web.modal.run/)
+The demo deployed can be found here: [modal demo](https://vivekchandra726--folk-art-pipeline-web.modal.run/)

 ### Trained LoRA weights
 LoRA checkpoints are too large for GitHub.
 Download from